 I also wish to acknowledge the contributions of Frank Burke, Anthony McCrave, William Mooney, Martina O'Connell and Gerry Sexton, whose terms as employee directors expired in October 2024.
-They were succeeded by Paul Kennedy, Ellen Moore, Deirdre Medlar, Keith Butler and Teresa Kavanagh on 1 November 2024.
-Additionally, I welcome John O'Grady and Eleanor O'Neill, who both joined the board on 19 July 2024, and David Varian, who joined on 13 November 2024.
+They were succeeded by Paul and Eleanor O'Neill, who both joined the board on 19 July 2024, and David Varian, who joined on 13 November 2024.
 Thomas Hickson was elected as the postmaster director (pending receipt of Ministerial Warrant of Appointment) in January 2025, replacing Padraig McNamara whose second term expired in December.
-This represents a significant change to the Board over a twelve-month period and I look forward to working with all the new directors over the coming years.
+This represents a significant change to the Board over a twelve-month period and I look forward to working with all the new